 Schools are ideal places to encourage children to eat healthy options and so All Saints’ CE Federation of Academies catering staff are supported by the catering team of East Yorkshire Council, in the preparation of healthy and tempting menus that meet current nutritional guidelines.

-Free School Meals – If you think that your child may be entitled to free school meals please contact East Riding Council using the link below.
+Free School Meals – If you think that your child may be entitled to free school meals please contact East Riding Council or Hull City Council using the relevant link below.
 An individual request must be made for each one of your children.